AnilSeervi/DevFolio/README.md

 ### Step 1 - STRUCTURE

-Open `index.html` and fill your information, they are 6 sections:
+Open `index.html` and fill your information, there are 6 sections:

 ### Head Section